RedisLabs/redislabs-docs/content/rv/quick-setup.md

 bar
 ```

-With that simple test complete, if you have existing code or an app that
-uses Redis, just change the host, port, password and SSL certificates
+With that simple test complete, you change the host, port, password and SSL certificates
-and you are done.
+in any existing code or apps that use Redis and you are done.

 ## More Information